 Outlook of Marketing Technology Going Forward

-As businesses shift more of their marketing to digital rather than traditional means, the emphasis on implementing technologies that aid these means will—and already has—become more pronounced.
+As businesses shift their marketing to digital, the emphasis on implementing technologies that aid these means will become more pronounced.

-With these implementations becoming a more and more important aspect of marketing initiatives, businesses are frequently asking themselves what MarTech equipment they need and why MarTech will benefit their specific objectives.
+With these implementations becoming a more important aspect of marketing initiatives, businesses are frequently asking themselves what MarTech equipment they need and why MarTech will benefit their specific objectives.

-This is even more the case when the importance of data is considered in informing campaigns and strategies—the ability of MarTech tools to aggregate and analyze information is key.
+This is even more the case when the importance of data is considered in informing campaigns and strategies.
+In this way, the ability of MarTech tools to aggregate and analyze information is key.

 Moving forward, expect more businesses to bolster their MarTech stacks as investment in digital marketing continues to rise.